red-data-tools/red_amber/doc/DataFrame.md

 - keys or booleans by a block

   `drop {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return keys, or a boolean Array with a same length as `n_keys`.
-Self is passed as block parameter.
+Block is called in the context of self.

+- notice for nil

   When used with booleans, nil in booleans is treated as a false.
 This behavior is aligned with Ruby's `nil#!`.

   ```ruby